+Welcome to Episode 16 of our podcast, "When Death is Imminent."
 Dying is a natural process that occurs in stages.
-It can take minutes, or months.
-It all depends on the persons body.
-Today we are going to address the physical signs of dying to give you an understanding what is happening.
+It can take minutes or months, depending on the individual.
+Today, we're going to delve into the physical signs of dying to help you better understand what happens during this profound transition.

 Diane Carbo: And when death is imminent, pat, you and I are both seasoned nurses, probably have over a hundred years of experience between the two of us we’ve been at the bedside of many patients that have died before we start the talk I have to share a story with you in the listeners.

 Diane Carbo: That happened to me over the weekend.
 And it’s just a commentary on where we are.
 In our culture.
 I am I dog sit for friends I have two dogs that I’m sitting for.
 DECA has been on seizure medicines for awhile.
 While I was here he had three grand mal seizures on Saturday.
 Now he’s a big guy.
 He’s 150 pound baby.
 What seems to be an interminable amount of time when somebody goes into a seizure, whether it’s a person or dog, you just go automatically into how long.